Scrum@Scale Case Study

-Learn how this Certified Scrum@Scale Trainer helped a large banking organization adapt key components of the Scrum at Scale framework to fit their unique context
+Learn how this Scrum@Scale Trainer helped a large banking organization adapt key components of the Scrum at Scale framework to fit their unique context

 - Buy-in from the leadership came from forcing them to discover their own company’s “why.”

 - As the company CIO said, “Using Scrum at Sale brought us vision and alignment.”

 Hugo Lourenco is the founder of Scrumday Portugal®, today Experience Agile® and DevOps Forum, World Agility Forum and Agile21®.
 He is an entrepreneur and focuses on understanding how companies can develop better ways of working to improve their business outcomes.